louis-dnb/BwuWiki/docs/Scripts/Money Making/TreasureTrailsWithUs/index.md

 >  - - decorated cooking urn (nr), a fire rune to make decorated cooking urns.
 >  - - raw sharks.
 >  - - elder logs & magic logs.
->  - - raw wild pies.
+>  - - raw wild pies.(You can use wilder pies instead if you have 90 cooking)
 >  - - pure essence.
 >  - - Great white shark bait.
 >  - You need to have some rune bars in your metal bank.